 - Trip to a nearby national park.
 Use the National Park Service website to find the national park nearest to you.
 Once you have decided on a park, prepare for your visit.
 The parks are often far away from the nearest city, so expect to spend a few days there.
 Make sure that you bring enough food, water, and supplies for your visit.
 It’s also helpful to check the weather before you go.

-- Forget the cat videos, dog memes, and horse vines—the internet has a whole new breed of animal videos.
+- Forget the cat videos, dog memes, and horse vines-the internet has a whole new breed of animal videos that you will want to make use of your rcn internet, or whoever you get your internet through, to watch together.
 Animal rescue centers are becoming an integral part of the web, as shared by animal lovers who document their rescue experiences on social media.
 Whether you’re looking for a new four-legged friend to add to your family or are just gawking at the cuteness of a rescued kitten, these animal rescue centers are worth a visit.

 - Camping is a great way to get out into the great outdoors with the family.
 From hiking to fishing, there are so many fun things to do while camping.
-If you are new to camping, check out these three simple things you can do to make sure your camping trip is a success.
+All you need to do is select the right location and choose the right gear.
+However, if you are new to camping, you can learn more here to make your family outing a successful one.

 - Fruit picking is a healthy activity and a great way to spend time together.
 If you live somewhere with fruit trees or berry bushes that are just too low to the ground for you to reach, this is a great opportunity to get your family involved in an activity that will help you develop a connection to your land.